iay/md-query/README.md

 * metadata format agnostic &mdash; we started with SAML metadata but it shouldn't be the only format we support
 * good net citizen &mdash; we need to work well with proxies, caching infrastructure, etc.

+The chosen route has been to define the query protocol as a RESTian web service running over HTTP.

 ## Building the Documents

 The canonical source of the document is the `.xml` source file.
 The